Olivercode10/Java-code-runner/README.md

-File name should be main.java
-jar file name= main.jar
+File name should be main.java. jar file name should main.jar